 18 Stricter threshold than the DNB Group Instruction for Responsible Investments.
-Exemptions from these thresholds can be made for companies through forward- looking assessments, and if they have any plans which will change either the level of thermal coal extraction or the level of power generating capacity derived with thermal coal, and/or reduce the share of their income or operations derived from oil sands or thermal coal, and/or increase the share of their income of their income of their income or operations derived from oil sands or thermal coal, and/or increase the share of their income or operations derived from renewable energy sources.
+Exemptions from these thresholds can be made for companies through forward- looking assessments, and if they have any plans which will change either the level of thermal coal extraction or the level of power generating capacity derived with thermal coal, and/or reduce the share of their income or operations derived from oil sands or thermal coal, and/or increase the share of their income or operations derived from renewable energy sources.